wdpypere/docs-test-comps/docs/components/postgresql::schema.md

         - optional
         - type: string
 - `/software/postgresql/postgresql_db`
-    - decription: this file is used to initialise the database (using the pgsql -f option)
-    - decription: sets the pg language for the db (using createlang), this runs after installfile.
-    - decription: this file is used to add procedures in certain lang (using pgsql -f option), this runs after successful lang is added
-    - decription: apply the installfile with this user (if not defined, the owner is used)
-    - decription: database owner
     - `/software/postgresql/postgresql_db/installfile`
+        - description: this file is used to initialise the database (using the pgsql -f option)
         - optional
         - type: string
     - `/software/postgresql/postgresql_db/lang`
+        - description: sets the pg language for the db (using createlang), this runs after installfile.
         - optional
         - type: string
     - `/software/postgresql/postgresql_db/langfile`
+        - description: this file is used to add procedures in certain lang (using pgsql -f option), this runs after successful lang is added
         - optional
         - type: string
     - `/software/postgresql/postgresql_db/sql_user`
+        - description: apply the installfile with this user (if not defined, the owner is used)
         - optional
         - type: string
     - `/software/postgresql/postgresql_db/user`
+        - description: database owner
         - required
         - type: string
 - `/software/postgresql/postgresql_config`